 - how many executors you want

 Another potential problem is balancing your children's needs with the needs of your current partner.
 Suppose you leave your house and some money in trust for the life of your second spouse or partner, with a gift on their death to your children of an earlier marriage.
-If your children are trustees, they may be cautious about the freedom they allow to your spouse or partner to move house and want to control what he or she buys and how money is spent.
+If your children are trustees, they may be cautious about the freedom they allow to your spouse or partner to move house and want to control what they buy and how money is spent.
 This is natural, since they will receive whatever is left when that person dies.
 We do not suggest you should be unhappy with this proposition, just that you should be aware of it.

 If you do choose family, consider an absolute limit of three; preferably make it two.